Amped Virtual Reality is Great for Kids, Teens and Adults

 “Face your Fears is very legit!” my 11 year old said.
 “It’s very real.
 It’s literally scary.”

-Watching People Play at Amped Reality is Half the Fun
+Watching People Play at Amped Virtual Reality is Half the Fun

 It’s also really funny to watch people experience Face Your Fears.
 My family was sitting next to each other playing individual games, heads swinging around as they’re trying to endure the terror, all yelping in fear or jumping away from some imaginary foe.